Shahbaaz06/moderation-queue/README.md

 - **Accessible**: Proper ARIA labels, keyboard navigation, focus management
 - **Performant**: Efficient rendering and state management
 - **User-Friendly**: Clear visual hierarchy and intuitive interactions

-##  Testing

-The application includes comprehensive error handling and edge case management:
-- Empty states for all filter types
-- Loading states during operations
-- Error handling for failed operations
-- Proper form validation
-- Keyboard accessibility

-##  Deployment

-The app is ready for deployment to any static hosting service:

-- **Netlify**: Drag and drop the `dist` folder
-- **Vercel**: Connect your GitHub repository
-- **GitHub Pages**: Use the build output

-##  Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Test thoroughly
-5. Submit a pull request

-##  License

-This project is created as part of a technical assignment.

----

-**Time Investment**: Completed within the 2-day requirement with full feature implementation and polished user experience.